 Spotlight on waste is certainly not a pleasant one, but no one can argue an important one.
 Each year in the U.S. over 18 million tons of food waste is dumped into landfills.
 While it decomposes quickly, it produces methane, an environmentally harmful greenhouse gas that is 21 times more potent than CO2.

 The practical choice?
 A food waste disposal system is the most practical choice.
-Besides sparing the landfills of the tons of waste, those of you who are hooked up to city or county wastewater treatment plants can recycle leftovers into energy and fertilizer.
-If your home is on a septic system, you are not except… learn more.
+Besides sparing the landfills the tons of waste, those of you who are hooked up to city or county wastewater treatment plants can recycle leftovers into energy and fertilizer.

-This recommendation is not to discredit the choice of composting!
-Learn the many benefits that composting can delivery to your garden!
-Download a PDF to learn more from the Composting Council.
+This recommendation is not to discredit the choice of composting.
+Learn the many benefits that composting can deliver to your garden.
+Learn more from the US Composting Council.

 Put food waste in its proper place and get better performance from your InSinkErator® disposer with these eco-friendly tips and suggestions.

 Don’t pour oils or grease down the drain!
 They can clog and damage the sewer system.
 Instead, collect fats in a container.
 Then, throw the container in the trash.